fastify/fastify/docs/Style-Guide.md

 <br>

 Give your readers a clear and precise action to take.
+Start with what is most important for your readers.
+This way, you can help them find what they need faster.
+Mostly, readers tend to read the first content on a page, and many will not scroll further.

+**Example**

+Less like this: Colons are very important to register a parametric path.
+It lets the framework know a there is a new parameter created.
+You can place the colon before the parameter name for the parametric path can be created.

+More Like this: To register a parametric path, put a colon before the parameter name.
+Using colon lets the framework know it is a parametric path and not a wild card.

 <br>